Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 or use [third-party plugins](#third-party-lookup-plugins) to avoid keeping secrets in plaintext on the control node file-system.

-The main `acs` playbook will enforce the user to provide secrets in the dedicated `vars/secrets.yml` file.
+The main `acs` playbook will expect the user to provide secrets in the dedicated `vars/secrets.yml` file.
 We also provide a `secrets-init.yml` playbook to automatically generate secure secrets and encrypt them with Ansible Vault.